builde7b0b/BuilderAPI/README.md

 The Role entity is connected to the UserRole entity with a one-to-many relationship The Role entity is connected to the RolePermission entity with a one-to-many relationship The Permission entity is connected to the RolePermission entity with a many-to-one relationship,

+## User Stories
+As a user, I want to be able to create a new account, so that I can access protected resources As a user, I want to be able to log in to my account, so that I can access my personal Information and protected resources.
+As a user, I want to be able to update my account information, so that my profile is accurate and up-to-date.

 ## Contributing
 Contributions to this project are welcome.
 If you find a bug or have an idea for a new feature, feel free to open an issue or submit a pull request.
 Before contributing, please read the Contributing Guidelines.